-China’s electric SUV maker Li Auto raises $1.1 billion in U.S. IPO – TechCrunch
+China’s electric SUV maker Li Auto raises $1.1 billion in US IPO – TechCrunch

 The startup is still deep in the red, losing 2.44 billion yuan ($350 million) in 2019, up from a net loss of 1.53 billion yuan in 2018.
 It did finish the first quarter of 2020 with a gross profit of $9.6 million after it began monetization.

-Its annual revenue — which comprised mostly of car sales and a small portion from services like charging stalls — stood at 284 million yuan ($40.4 million) in 2019, a tiny fraction of Nio’s $1.12 billion.
+Its annual revenue — comprised mostly of car sales and a small portion from services like charging stalls — stood at 284 million yuan ($40.4 million) in 2019, a tiny fraction of Nio’s $1.12 billion.
 But Nio also amassed a greater net loss of $1.62 billion in the same year.
 In contrast, Tesla has been profitable for four straight quarters.

 Li Auto’s investors are clearly bullish that the Chinese startup can one day match Tesla’s commercial success.

 “Xiang has a deep understanding of the preferences and pain points of car owners and drivers in China.
-Li Auto is the first in China, to successfully commercialize extended-range electric vehicles, solving the challenges of inadequate charging infrastructure and battery technologies constraints,” Huang asserted.
+Li Auto is the first in China to successfully commercialize extended-range electric vehicles, solving the challenges of inadequate charging infrastructure and battery technologies constraints,” Huang asserted.

 “The company is able to get positive gross margin when selling the first batch of vehicles and thus with its growth in sales volume, its gross margin was well above competitors and can live long enough to become a ten billion-dollar company with this healthy business model,” said Guo.